-- The nominal exchange rate may be defined as - Units of domestic currency/Units of foreign currency - The Real exchange rate may be defined as - The nominal exchange rate (price of foreign goods/price of domestic goods) - In these definitions, a rise in the exchange rate is a depreciation and a fall is an appreciation. - As long as goods prices move together, the real exchange rate will be stable. - If foreign prices rise faster than domestic prices, the nominal exchange rate will depreciate. - The Terms of Trade may be defined as - 1/the real exchange rate. - The Terms of Trade are determined by the relative supply and demand of tradeable goods.
+- The nominal exchange rate may be defined as - Units of foreign currency/Units of domestic currency - The real exchange rate may be defined as - The nominal exchange rate (price of domestic goods/price of foreign goods) - In these definitions, a fall in the exchange rate is a depreciation and a rise is an appreciation. - As long as goods prices move together, the real exchange rate will be stable. - If foreign prices rise faster than domestic prices, the nominal exchange rate will depreciate. - The real exchange is also known as the terms of trade (the price of domestic goods in terms of foreign goods). - The terms of trade are determined by the relative supply and demand of tradeable goods.

-what determines the real exchange rate?
+what drives the real exchange rate?

-- When PPP holds, money supply growth and hence inflation leads to changes in the nominal exchange rate, but not in the real exchange rate. - When PPP holds, the real exchange rate reflects relative supply and demand for tradeables (the terms of trade). - For example, a rise in demand for British products will cause the sterling real exchange rate to appreciate.
+- When PPP holds, money supply growth and hence inflation leads to changes in the nominal exchange rate, but not in the real exchange rate. - When PPP holds, the real exchange rate reflects relative supply and demand for tradeables (the terms of trade). - For example, a rise in demand for European products will cause the euro real exchange rate to appreciate.